Before you switch to Serverless, make sure your engineers won’t quit

 The change is triggering the fight-or-flight response, and I don’t see Netflix (only 2 serverlesss-related posts in their blog?) heavily promoting the new way, as they did with microservices a few years back.

-Most engineers have a hands-on attitude: “I know how to do this, let’s code, let’s get this done.”
+Most engineers have a hands-on attitude: “I know how to do this; let’s code, let’s get this done.”
 If they didn’t, they would probably get fired because they can’t ship.

 In the serverless world, this attitude doesn’t work – at first, at least.
 The same was true with microservices: you need to plan for it.
-You need to sit down, draw boxes and connect them with arrows, and design the infrastructure before start coding.
+You need to sit down, draw boxes and connect them with arrows, and design the infrastructure before starting coding.

 First design, then code

 The challenge with a serverless architecture is that you need to plan where your code will run.
-Not a library, not a class, just a few lines of code, where does it run?
+Not a library, not a class, just a few lines of code; where does it run?

-The team needs architecture design principles, AWS infrastructure diagrams, integration test plans, logging, and traceability strategy before you even begin thinking opening the IDE.
+The team needs architecture design principles, AWS infrastructure diagrams, integration test plans, logging, and traceability strategy before you even begin thinking about opening the IDE.

 Forget about deployment scripts and using the AWS console: you need CI/CD in place, and cloud release management tools, like SAM.